 2021-2022

-Helped establish basic foundation of the design system.
+Helped establish the foundation of the Lightricks design system.
 Proposed new workflows.
-Designed, prototyped and tested components - both on mobile and desktop.
+Designed, prototyped, and tested components across mobile and desktop.
 Created documentation and design resources.
 Worked closely with the tech infrastructure team on design system implementation.
-Mentored and taught others about best design practices, platform-specific conventions, Figma how-to's.
-Presented changes, and additions to the design system while gathering and integrating feedback from all teams - supporting 20+ designers, 100+ developers, and 9+ apps across 3 platforms.
-Worked closely with the Facetune team to redesign the Facetune app (used by 200M+ people).
+Mentored and taught others about best practices, platform-specific conventions, and Figma workflows.
+Presented changes and additions while gathering feedback from all teams, supporting 20+ designers, 100+ developers, and 9+ apps across 3 platforms.
+Also worked closely with the Facetune team to redesign the Facetune app, used by 200M+ people.

 Design